timohaver/arcgis-ng-popup-text/README.md

 ---
 ## The Problem

 See comments and code in `app.component.css`.
-There is CSS there that should work at the component level.
-But it does not work.
-Move it to `styles.css` and now the CSS works.
+There is CSS there that should work at the component level to change the popup text to `darkred`.
+If you run the app and click the location marker (there is only one), you will see that CSS does not work.
+Move the same CSS to `styles.css` and now the CSS applies to the popup text.
+The popup text color will be `dark red`.